-Patients for whom the Week 65 visit of the SCGAM-01 study is not identical to the first visit of the SCGAM-03 study will undergo a separate Screening Visit with relevant screening procedures.
+Patients for whom the Week 65 visit of the SCGAM-01 study is not identical to the First visit of the SCGAM-03 study will undergo a separate Screening visit with relevant screening procedures.
+Only after the patient's successful Screening and enrolment into SCGAM-03 study will the first infusion of Octanorm be permitted.

-Note that screening examinations will, for most patients, be performed within the framework of the main study SCGAM-01 (End-of-Study Visit, in Week 65), in which case they need not be repeated at the same visit for SCGAM-03).
+Screening visit assessments, to be performed before the First infusion, will include: physical examination (including weight); blood sampling for hematology, clinical chemistry, viral markers and trough total IgG, urine sample for urinalysis and urine pregnancy test (females of childbearing potential only), and completion of the same QoL questionnaire as used in the SCGAM-01 study.
+Note that these examinations will, for most patients, be performed within the framework of the main study SCGAM-01 (End-of-Study Visit in Week 65), in which case they need not be repeated at the same visit for SCGAM-03.